Here's how to quickly get started with a new project, add project members, and fill up the project with work.

 Now you know what the views are.
 What’s next?

-You can run a project with a unique process, but Targetprocess fits perfectly to popular agile processes like Scrum, Kanban, Scrumban and others.
+You can run a project with a unique process, but Targetprocess fits perfectly with popular agile processes like Scrum, Kanban, Scrumban and others.
 To give you a brief overview on how you can use views to reflect your company process in the system, we've described the two most popular agile processes:

 Work with Teams